AVTpepper/project1_history_website/README.md

         - Second time running the validator there were no errors.
 [Link to validation](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Favtpepper.github.io%2Fproject1_history_website%2Fsignup.html).

     - __Thank You Page__ validation:
-        - First time running the validation I recieved 3 errors:
+        - First time running the validation I received 3 errors:
         ```
         Error:
         1. Error: End tag p seen, but there were open elements.